Calibration in Machine Learning Uncertainty Quantification: beyond consistency to target adaptivity: Validation methods

 For cases where consistency/adaptivity cannot be frankly rejected on the basis of the shape or scale of this data cloud, it is necessary to perform more quantitative tests as presented below.
 One should not conclude on good consistency/adaptivity based solely on this kind of plot.

 {}

-\textbf{$\vartriangleright$ Example, continued.} The molecular mass ($X_{1}$) and fraction of heteroatoms ($X_{2}$) are generated from the molecular formulas of the QM9 dataset, and used as proxies for input features.
+\textbf{$\vartriangleright$ Example, continued.} The molecular mass ($X_{1}$; in Dalton (Da)) and fraction of heteroatoms ($X_{2}$; unitless) are generated from the molecular formulas of the QM9 dataset, and used as proxies for input features.
 They are practically uncorrelated between themselves and weakly correlated with $|E|$ and $u_{E}$ (Table\,\ref{tab:Rank-correlation-coefficients}).
 The dataset can thus be tested for consistency and adaptivity.

 The homoscedasticity of \emph{z}-scores for the QM9 dataset is estimated against $u_{E},$ $X_{1}$ and $X_{2}$ (Fig.\,\ref{fig:Plot-of-errors}).
-One sees in Fig.\,\ref{fig:Plot-of-errors}(a) that the data points are fairly symmetrically dispersed (mean - orange line) and that the running mean squares (red curve) follows rather closely the $Z=1$ line, up to $uE\simeq0.02$\,eV, after which it lies at higher values.
+One sees in Fig.\,\ref{fig:Plot-of-errors}(a) that the data points are fairly symmetrically dispersed (mean; red line) and that the running mean squares (orange line) follows rather closely the $Z=1$ line, up to $uE\simeq0.02$\,eV, after which it lies at higher values.
 However, this concerns a small population (980 points) and the problem could be due to the data sparsity in this uncertainty range.

 The ``$Z$ vs $X_{1}$'' plot in Fig.\,\ref{fig:Plot-of-errors}(b) enables to check if calibration is homogeneous in molecular mass space.
 The running mean does not deviate notably from 0 (except around $X_{1}\simeq100$\,Da, with a correlated increase in $<Z^{2}>$).
 The shape of the running mean squares line, erring towards small $<Z^{2}>$ values, indicates that uncertainties are probably overestimated for masses smaller than the main mass cluster (around 125-130\,Da) evolving to a slight underestimation above this peak.
 This trend hints at a lack of adaptivity.
 A similar plot is shown for $X_{2}$, the fraction of heteroatoms {[}Fig.\,\ref{fig:Plot-of-errors}(c){]} where the running mean presents a weak but systematic trend from positive to negative values.
 Besides, the \emph{z}-scores are under-dispersed for molecules with low heteroatoms fractions (below 0.1), after which the running mean squares line presents notable oscillations around the $Z=1$ reference line and seem to stabilize above $X_{2}=0.4$, where the data are sparse.